R U H Bath, return to home page

 Values greater than 300 pmol/L indicate substantial insulin secretion and is associated with type 2 DM, MODY and absence of absolute insulin requirement.

-C-peptide results less than 100 pmol/L indicate severe insulin deficiency and individuals should be manage as type 1 DM
+Values less than 100 pmol/L indicate severe insulin deficiency and individuals should be managed as type 1 DM.

 back to top